galdor/erl-jsv/doc/handbook.md

 - `min`: the minimal value of the number.
 - `max`: the maximal value of the number.

+### string
+Represents a JSON string.

+Constraints:

+- `min_length`: the minimal length of the string.
+- `max_length`: the maximum length of the string.

+Note that the length of a string is the number of characters in the string, and not the number of bytes in its representation.
+Since erl-jsv relies on the erl-json library, all JSON strings are represented by UTF-8 binaries: the length of a string is the number of Unicode codepoints.

 ### array
 Represents a JSON array.